hackerschoice/hackerschoice.github.io/segfault/faq/index.md

 ```
    (The IP & PORT are an example.
 You need to read the log in message when you log in to find out your IP and PORT).

+1. **How to SSH forward**
+   You should be using `ssh -D1080 root@segfault.net` but if you insist on `ssh -L` style then be aware that you need to specify your server's ip (e.g 10.11.0.xxx) and not 127.0.0.1 to reach your server.

 ### Contact